Smoking Pack-Year Calculator

 Interpreting your pack-year result (general exposure bands)

-Important: pack years are an exposure estimate, not a diagnosis and not a stand‑alone risk score.
-People with the same pack‑year total can have very different health outcomes based on age, genetics, other exposures (like occupational dusts), existing lung disease, and whether they currently smoke.
+Important: pack years are an exposure estimate, not a diagnosis and not a stand-alone risk score.
+People with the same pack-year total can still have different health outcomes based on age, genetics, current smoking status, secondhand smoke exposure, occupational exposures such as dusts or fumes, and whether they already have heart or lung disease.

 What to do with the number

-- For your medical history: pack-years are often used as a shorthand in charts (e.g., “15 pack‑years”).
+- For your medical history: pack-years are often used as a shorthand in charts and intake forms.

-- For screening/clinical discussions: some recommendations reference pack-years plus age and how recently someone quit.
-The exact criteria differ by guideline body and country.
+- For screening discussions: some recommendations reference pack-years together with age and how recently someone quit.

-- If you have symptoms such as persistent cough, shortness of breath, wheeze, chest pain, or coughing blood, seek medical evaluation regardless of your pack‑years.
+- If you have symptoms: persistent cough, shortness of breath, wheeze, chest pain, or coughing blood should prompt medical evaluation regardless of pack-years.

 Assumptions and limitations (read this)

-- 20 cigarettes per pack: This calculator uses the standard clinical convention (20 = 1 pack).
-If pack sizes differ where you live, results may differ from local labeling.
+- 20 cigarettes per pack: This calculator uses the standard clinical convention.
+If pack sizes differ where you live, labeling and local expectations may differ.

-- Average rate: The result assumes your cigarettes/day represents a long-term average.
-If your smoking varied, period-by-period calculation is usually more accurate.
+- Average rate: The result assumes your cigarettes/day input represents a long-term average.
+If your smoking varied a lot, phase-by-phase calculation is usually more accurate.

-- Cigarettes only: Pack-years were designed for cigarettes and do not translate cleanly to cigars, pipes, smokeless tobacco, heated tobacco, or vaping.
+- Cigarettes only: Pack-years were designed for cigarettes and do not translate cleanly to cigars, pipes, smokeless tobacco, heated tobacco products, or vaping.

-- Not medical advice: This tool provides an informational estimate only and can’t diagnose disease or determine screening eligibility by itself.
+- Not medical advice: This tool provides an informational estimate only and cannot diagnose disease or determine screening eligibility by itself.

 Sources and clinical context

-- Pack-year history is a widely used clinical convention in medical documentation and research.
-Screening guidance and interpretation thresholds vary by guideline body and region.
+Pack-year history is a widely used clinical convention in medical documentation and research.
+Exact interpretation thresholds and screening rules vary by guideline body and region, so use this calculator as a standardized estimate, not as a stand-alone decision rule.